adampash/adampash.github.io/code/octave.markdown

 PS1('❯❯ ')
 {% endhighlight %}

-I'm pretty sure that should get you up and running, but in case I missed a step, feel free to send me an email or a [pull request](https://github.com/adampash/adampash.github.io/blob/source/code/octave.markdown).
+I'm pretty sure that should get you up and running, but in case I missed a step, feel free to send me an email or a [fix it for me](https://github.com/adampash/adampash.github.io/edit/source/code/octave.markdown).